-No options were granted during the financial period to subscribe for unissued shares of the Bank.
+No options were granted during the financial year to subscribe for unissued shares of the Bank.

-No shares were issued during the financial period by virtue of the exercise of options to take up unissued shares of the Bank.
+No shares were issued during the financial year by virtue of the exercise of options to take up unissued shares of the Bank.

-There were no unissued shares of the Bank under option at the end of the financial period.
+There were no unissued shares of the Bank under option at the end of the financial year.